R. A. Dickey

 Robert Allen Dickey (born October 29, 1974) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Texas Rangers, Seattle Mariners, Minnesota Twins, New York Mets, Toronto Blue Jays and Atlanta Braves.
+Internationally, Dickey represented the United States.

-After limited success in the MLB as a conventional starting pitcher, Dickey learned to throw a knuckleball.
+After limited success in MLB as a conventional starting pitcher, Dickey learned to throw a knuckleball.
 In 2012, Dickey was selected to his first All-Star Game, won the Sporting News Pitcher of the Year Award, and became the first knuckleball pitcher to win the Cy Young Award after posting a 20–6 record with a league-leading 230 strikeouts.
 From 2013 to 2017, Dickey and Boston Red Sox pitcher Steven Wright were the only two active knuckleballers in the Majors.

 High school career

-Dickey attended Montgomery Bell Academy in Nashville, Tennessee.
+Dickey attended Montgomery Bell Academy in Nashville, Tennessee, where he was named the state's Gatorade Player of the Year as a senior.
 He was drafted by the Detroit Tigers in the 10th round (277th overall) of the 1993 MLB draft, but did not sign.

-College
+College career

-Dickey attended the University of Tennessee, where he played college baseball for the Tennessee Volunteers baseball team in the Southeastern Conference.
+Dickey attended the University of Tennessee, where he played college baseball for the Tennessee Volunteers in the Southeastern Conference (SEC).
 Dickey majored in English literature at Tennessee, where he had a 3.35 GPA and was named Academic All-American.
 He was also named Academic All-SEC.